Casmir293/Vue-Getlinked-Hackathon/README.md

 ## Overview

 Welcome to the Pre-Hackathon Coding Challenge project, a 5-day endeavor sponsored by getlinked.io.
 This project was developed using Vue.js, SCSS, and various Vue.js libraries, including Vue Router for navigation, Bootstrap for the accordion component, Vueuse/Motion for animations, and Vue Transition for transitions.
+Access this website at [getlinked.casmir.dev](https://getlinked.casmir.dev).

 ## Table of Contents